york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 ### Step 4: Set up your Ethereum wallet {#step-4-set-up-your-ethereum-wallet}

 To write anything to the Ethereum chain, users must sign transactions using their virtual wallet's private keys.
-For this tutorial, we’ll use [MetaMask](https://metamask.io/), a virtual wallet in the browser used to manage your Ethereum account address, as it makes this transaction signing super easy for the end-user.
+For this exercise, we’ll use [MetaMask](https://metamask.io/), a virtual wallet in the browser used to manage your Ethereum account address, as it makes this transaction signing super easy for the end-user.

 If you want to understand more about how transactions on Ethereum work, check out [this page](/developers/docs/transactions/) from the Ethereum foundation.

 #### Download MetaMask {#download-metamask}

 You can download and create a MetaMask account for free [here](https://metamask.io/download.html).
-When you are creating an account, or if you already have an account, make sure to switch over to the “Ropsten Test Network” in the upper right \(so that we’re not dealing with real money\).
+When you are creating an account, or if you already have an account, make sure to switch over to the "Goerli Test Network” in the upper right \(so that we’re not dealing with real money\).

 #### Add ether from a Faucet {#add-ether-from-a-faucet}

 To sign a transaction on the Ethereum blockchain, we’ll need some fake Eth.
-To get Eth you can go to the [FaucETH](https://fauceth.komputing.org) and enter your Ropsten account address, click “Request funds”, then select “Ethereum Testnet Ropsten” in the dropdown and finally click “Request funds” button again.
+To get Eth you can go to the [Goerli faucet](https://goerli-faucet.slock.it/) and enter your Goerli account address, click “Request funds”, then select “Ethereum Testnet Goerli in the dropdown and finally click “Request funds” button again.
 You should see Eth in your MetaMask account soon after!

 #### Check your Balance {#check-your-balance}